Fix-Rush strands cut across the front rail

 Use a wood rasp, plane or Stanley Surform Shaver to remove and soften the sharp edges so they will not cut the paper rush on the new seat.
 Then go over the rails with some sandpaper to smooth down those edges even more.

-Next step, is to stuff the seat gussets or pockets with cardboard triangles on the top and bottom sides to give further support to the seat.
+To alleviate the pressure on the new rush strands, the next step is to stuff the seat gussets or pockets with cardboard triangles on the top and bottom sides, providing additional support to the seat.

-Finish your weaving and then end with a final finish of shellac, poly or varnish.
+Finish your weaving and then end with a final finish coat or two of shellac, polyurethane, or varnish.

-And now you’re all set and that seat will last for another 20 years or more with good care and maintenance.
+And now you’re all set for that seat to last for another 25 years or more with good care and maintenance.